 - You pay, they say, sorry, after evaluating your website it is worth $10 instead of $20000.

 - You are out of pocket a few hundred bucks!
-You can’t ask for your money back, because you legitimately asked and paid for an evaluation service which was provided.
+You can’t ask for your money back because you legitimately asked and paid for an evaluation service that was provided.

 - You never hear from them or the wealthy Chinese businessman ever again.